MarekLani/Correlating-IoT-Hub-C2D-and-D2C-messages-with-Durable-Functions/readme.md

     ...
 ```

-**Sleep check** goes one level deeper when it comes to sub orchestration hierarchy.
+**Sleep check** goes one level deeper when it comes to orchestration hierarchy.
 It is itself ran as monitor orchestrator function and every run it executes *GWSendCommandWithResponse* sub orchestration.
 It repeatedly asks GW for device enumeration.
 Based on the result, it is capable to say, if sensor to be unbonded is asleep or not.
 If it is, it schedules next check in 10 seconds.
-If device is woken up, it finishes execution and returns  execution control back to parent orchestration.
+If device is woken up, it finishes execution and returns  execution control back to parent orchestration context.
 Below you can find implementation of Sleep Check logic.

 ```c#
 public static class DeviceManagementOperations
 {
     /// <summary>
     /// Checks if device sleeps and if so waits for it to wake up
     /// </summary>